zim32/climonitoring/README.md

 ##### cm_p_message
 Special processor.
 Use it before first output command.
 It will create json message in format needed for output commands.
 **There is a default limit of 60 messages per hour, to prevent self spamming.
-You can change it with -i parameter.**
+You can change it with -l parameter.**

 Parameters: